The

 The logic to not using the 18th century

-laws of England but using laws that were hundreds of years old was quite simple.
-In the 14th century and before it was just English laws that had been in effect for about 500 years.
-Since then the English had taken over Scotland, and Ireland.
+laws of England but using laws that were hundreds of years older was quite simple.
+In the 14th century and before it was just English laws that had been in effect for at least 500 years.
+Since then the English had taken over Wales, Scotland, and Ireland.
 With those lands came some of their laws.
 So the laws of

 The problem was that many of